Troyanovsky/vibe-coding-guide/en/Lesson_4_Prompt.md

 ## The Art of AI Conversation

-Here's something that might surprise you: **prompting an AI is basically management in disguise.** Think about it – when you're managing a team member, you don't just say "make the website better."
+Here's something that might surprise you: **Prompting an AI is basically management in disguise.** Think about it – when you're managing a team member, you don't just say "make the website better."
 You provide context, set clear expectations, define constraints, and guide them toward the outcome you want.

 (I actually think this lesson is great for not only having conversations with AI but also for collaborating at work.
 I've seen too many cases of requests without clear context at work.)